akugal/hiero-consensus-node/hedera-node/docs/design/app/blocks/BlockState.md

 - Maintain the block number this instance represents.
 - Store all BlockItems associated with the block.
-- Create PublishStreamRequests in batches from the items.
+- Create PublishStreamRequests in batches from the valueItems.
 - Track whether all necessary requests for the block have been created.
 - Record the timestamp when the block is considered closed/completed.
 - Expose read-only access to block contents and state.